 Editability determines whether an end-user can change the value in an input widget.

-For more information on properties of this section, see the Editability Section section of Properties Common for Widgets.
+For more information on properties of this section, see the Editability Section section of Properties Common in the Page Editor.

 2.5 Events Section